 Interested readers are requested to follow the link to read differences in hadoop1.x and hadoop 2.x.

-Although the 3.x is still in testing phase and has passed beta release to alpha release.
+Although the 3.x is still in testing phase and has passed alpha1 release to alpha2 release.
 The main release is yet planned to come in mid of this year.